Moses Cone nurse shares story of viral video of dad celebrating her cancer-free diagnosis on Kelly Clarkson talk show today

 Check out the viral video below:

-“When my daughter told me she was cancer free, I felt like I just had won American Idol,” Deputy Glosson, referencing Clarkson’s win on the singing competition, told the talk show host.
+“When my daughter told me she was cancer free, I felt like I just had won American Idol,” Deputy Glosson said, referencing Clarkson’s win on the singing competition.

 They talked to Clarkson about Glosson’s journey and that infamous TikTok moment.